 Work with your U.S. employer and the DOL to get the fastest result possible.
 And, be patient in the PERM processing time.
 Becoming anxious won’t hasten the process.

 You can follow online leaders and writers blogging about actual PERM cases and their processing times for more detailed information.
 We will also look at which applications (bunched according to the month in which it is submitted) the DOL is reviewing at this very moment.
-Please note, it will change over time as the DOL finishes previous months.
+Please note that it will change over time as the DOL finishes previous months.

-PERM Prevailing Wage Determination
+PERM Prevailing Wage Determination in 2021

 The DOL needs to determine the prevailing or average wage for jobs similar to what you are applying for.
 Your U.S. employer will also need to know what this prevailing wage is before they can offer the job to anyone at the correct salary.